montehurd/mediawiki-quickstart/README.md

     ./skins/installer.sh install_all
     ```

-skin installers are also safe to call more than once for a given skin
+Skin installers are also safe to call more than once for a given skin

 ## Testing